-For a project I was reviewing a number of WebGL engines.
-As WebGL is rather similar to OpenGL ES 2.0 there are numerous reasons to use an engine rather than rolling your own code.
-And there is plenty of choice of WebGL engines.
-Also reviews of WebGL engines can be found aplenty on the web, with varying depth and also scope here and here.
-Now, I would like to throw one in the mix that focuses on AR in conjunction with WebGL.
+For a project I was reviewing a number of WebGL engines with focus on Augmented Reality.
+As WebGL is rather similar to OpenGL ES 2.0 there are numerous reasons to use an engine rather than rolling your own code - dealing with matrix transformations and uniform just to name a few things.
+And there are a number of WebGL engines already out there.
+Even reviews of WebGL engines can be found aplenty on the web, with varying depth and also scope here and here.
+Here you find a quick overview of WebGL engines that focuses on Augmented Reality in conjunction with WebGL.

 we would like to invite you to the 8th Winter Augmented Reality Meeting (WARM2013) to be held on February 13-14, 2013 in Graz, Austria.
 WARM is a workshop plus optional skiing event (February 15-17, 2013).
 It was founded in 2005 and has since grown in numbers of attendees each year.